 Your Advocacy Document Library:

-The alarming findings presented in the report include the fact that by the year 2020, and possibly as early as 2015, pancreatic cancer will move from the fourth leading cause of cancer death to the second leading cause of cancer death in the United States.
+The alarming findings presented in the report include the fact that by the year 2020, pancreatic cancer will move from the fourth to the second leading cause of cancer death leading cause of cancer death in the United States.

 REPORT: Pancreatic Cancer: A trickle of federal funding for a river of need.
 Why survival rates for pancreatic cancer have remained in the single digits for 40 years

 REPORT: National Plan to Advance Pancreatic Cancer Research (full text) – This report, developed by the Pancreatic Cancer Action Network’s Scientific Advisory Board in 2008 formed the basis for the Pancreatic Cancer Research & Education Act which became the Recalcitrant Cancer Research Act.

 TESTIMONY: Megan Gordon Don, Director of Government Affairs & Advocacy for the Pancreatic Cancer Action Network and Chair of the Deadly Cancer Coalition, a coalition founded and run by the Pancreatic Cancer Action Network, testified to the U.S. House of Representatives’ Energy & Commerce Committee’s Subcommittee on Health on Tuesday, March 23, 2010.
 Click here to read the testimony.

 REGULATORY POLICY: On behalf of survivors, caregivers, clinicians, and researchers, the Pancreatic Cancer Action Network periodically submits comments on proposed regulations to government agencies such as the Food and Drug Administration (FDA) and the Centers for Medicare and Medicaid Services (CMS).
 We also often sign on to joint comment letters with other advocacy organizations on issues important to people affected by pancreatic cancer.

 Letter submitted to the FDA on its draft guidance "In Vitro Companion Diagnostic Devices"